Joshua B. Lee

-Joshua Bryan Lee (January 23, 1892 – August 10, 1967) was a United States representative and Senator from Oklahoma.
+Joshua Bryan Lee (January 23, 1892 – August 10, 1967) was a United States representative and senator from Oklahoma.

 Early life

 Lee was born in Childersburg, Alabama on January 23, 1892.
 He moved to Pauls Valley, Oklahoma (then Indian Territory), and Kiowa County, Oklahoma (near Hobart, Oklahoma) in 1901.
 He attended the public schools of Hobart and Rocky, Oklahoma and the Oklahoma Baptist University at Shawnee.
 He was a teacher in the public schools of Rocky from 1911 to 1913 and was a coach of athletics and teacher of public speaking at the Oklahoma Baptist University, 1913–1915; he graduated from the University of Oklahoma at Norman in 1917, and received a graduate degree in political science from Columbia University in 1924, and a law degree from Cumberland School of Law at Cumberland University (Tennessee) in 1925.
 He was initiated into the Mu chapter of Phi Mu Alpha Sinfonia music fraternity in 1917.

 During the First World War, Joshua Lee served overseas as a private in the One Hundred and Thirty-fifth Infantry, Thirty-fourth Division, in 1917 and 1918.
 From 1919 to 1934, he was head of the public speaking department of the University of Oklahoma, and was also an author and lecturer.
-"HOW TO HOLD AN AUDIENCE WITHOUT A ROPE" and "THE BATTLE OF COGNAC" were his most noted titles.

-"THE BATTLE OF COGNAC" was first published in October 1919 by "Harlow Publishing Corporation".
-It was republished as a hard cover in 1948 by Harlow Publishing Corporation with three more rhymes included.
+His first publication was The Battle of Cognac, published in October 1919 by Harlow Publishing Corporation, and republished as a hard cover in 1948 by the same company.
+Illustrations for the book were contributed by Ruth Monro Augar.

-Besides the rhymes there is enough commentary to illuminate the circumstances in which the rhymes were written.
-The 1948 version was ill-trimmed and the pages were not separated in twenty four instances.
-It is made up of soldier rhymes, with no effort to make them poems.
-Josh called them "the jottings of a doughboy."
-One sample of his authentic jottings is this passage contributed by a man reporting for help at sick call.
-"Are you sick, soldier?"
-And the trooper says, "No sir, I ain't sick, but I feels powful unnecessary down around my mess kit."
-Illustrations for the book were contributed by Ruth Monro Augar—from sketches she did during The First World War while serving as an El Paso Herald reporter—from scenes observed on the Texas border, near Fort Bliss.